peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 Returns this CBOR object in string form.
 The format is intended to be human-readable, not machine-readable, the format is not intended to be parsed, and the format may change at any time.
-The returned string is not necessarily in JavaScript Object Notation (JSON); to convert CBOR objects to JSON strings, use the <see cref='M:PeterO.Cbor.CBORObject.ToJSONString(&#10;       PeterO.Cbor.JSONOptions)'/>
+The returned string is not necessarily in JavaScript object Notation (JSON); to convert CBOR objects to JSON strings, use the <see cref='PeterO.Cbor.CBORObject.ToJSONString(&#10; PeterO.Cbor.JSONOptions)'/> method instead.
- method instead.

 **Overrides:**